-In February 2016, the FASB issued ASU 2016-02, Leases (ASC 842).
+In February 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-02, Leases (ASC 842).
 ASU 2016-02 requires lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets and eliminates certain real estate-specific provisions.
 In January 2018, the FASB issued ASU 2018-01, Leases (ASC 842).
 ASU 2018-01 permits an entity to elect an optional transition practical expedient to not evaluate land easements that exist or expired before the entity's adoption of ASC 842 and that were not previously accounted for as leases under ASC 840.
 In July 2018, the FASB issued ASU 2018-10, Codification Improvements to ASC 842, Leases, which was issued to provide more detailed guidance and additional clarification for implementing ASU 2016-02.
 In July 2018, the FASB issued ASU 2018-11, Leases (ASC 842): Targeted Improvements, which provides an additional (and optional) transition method whereby the new lease standard is applied at the adoption date and recognized as an adjustment to retained earnings.
-In December 2018, the FASB issued ASU 2018-20, Leases (ASC 842): Narrow-Scope Improvements for Lessors, and in March 2019, the FASB issued ASU 2016-02.
-The new guidance will become effective for the Company beginning in the first quarter of fiscal year 2020, with early adoption permitted.
-The Company expects to adopt the new guidance using the optional transition method.
-Therefore, it is expected that periods prior to the effective date of adoption will continue to be reported under the current authoritative guidance for leases (ASC 840).
-Upon adoption, the Company expects a material impact to its consolidated balance sheet due to the recognition of lease liabilities and right-of-use assets.
-The Company does not expect the new guidance to have a material impact on its consolidated statement of operations and comprehensive income (loss) or statement of cash flows.
+In December 2018, the FASB issued ASU 2018-20, Leases (ASC 842): Narrow-Scope Improvements for Lessors, and in March 2019, the FASB issued ASU 2019-01 (ASC 842): Codification Improvements, both of which provide certain amendments that affect narrow aspects of the guidance issued in ASU 2016-02.
+The Company adopted the new guidance using the optional transition method in the first quarter of fiscal year 2020.
+Therefore, the periods prior to the effective date of adoption continue to be reported under the current authoritative guidance for leases (ASC 840).
+The adoption of this guidance materially impacted the Company's consolidated balance sheet upon adoption due to the recognition of lease liabilities and right-of-use assets.
+The new guidance did not have a material impact on the Company's consolidated statements of operations and comprehensive income (loss) or consolidated statements of cash flows (see Note 1 - The Company and a Summary of Its Significant Accounting Policies - Leases and Note 5 - Leases for more information).